SmileYzn/LogApi/README.md

 ```

 ## Development Alpha Stage
 Please, consider that plugin is experimental.
-Any feedback / request is always welcome.
+Any feedback / request is always welcome..

 ## Finally
 A Future documentation how to use it will be provided in this repository.